brannow/fuyukaiFramework/Readme.md

 * \>=MYSQL5.6

 ## Yet another Framework?
-simply, if you need a simple php aplication like a OnePager with Forms, API, or other simple Tasks.
+simply, if you need a simple php application like a OnePager with Forms, API, or other simple Tasks.

 ## Template "Engine"
 Supports currently 2 Commands: